ChaseW1nd/MobileApp/README.md

 # Safe2Home

 This is the mobile app part for assignment 2 of COMP90018 Mobile Computing Systems Programming.

+Travelling alone happens a lot.
+Especially for single young people, sometimes we have no choice but to go back home alone after a long overtime work.
+We may choose to take a taxi, catch a bus or walk, but either way we appreciate some extra protection.
+If we sense any unsecurity, how can we understand the current situation accurately?
+What should we do as a response? **Safe2Home**

 ## Getting Started